College of Dentistry Fringe Benefit Program

 Professional Liability Insurance

-The J. Hillis Miller Health Center Insurance Trust Fund provides comprehensive general liability protection, including professional liability coverage on an “occurrence” basis to all faculty employees, students and volunteers acting within the scope of their defined duties at the Health Center.
-Policy limits and a full description of the coverages afforded are in the Trust Fund’s Memorandum of Coverage document.
-Copies of this memorandum are obtainable from the Insurance Trust Fund Office.
+The J. Hillis Miller Health Center Self-Insurance Program (UF SIP) provides comprehensive general liability protection, including professional liability coverage on an “occurrence” basis to all faculty employees, students and volunteers acting within the scope of their defined duties at the Health Center.

 You are provided coverage for your acts as a Good Samaritan or when you engage in approved community service activities.
 Coverage for community service activities is subject to pre-approval in writing by your department chair and the Dean of the college.

 Questions relating to malpractice insurance should be directed to Self-Insurance Program Insurance Services division, at 352-273-7006.